 The Belinfante Quartet was formed in 2016 and since then has performed extensively in the Netherlands and throughout Europe.
 With the aim of sharing a passion for music with the wider public, they explore works from the core of the string quartet repertoire combined with lesser known masterpieces.
-The quartet studied with Mikhail Zemtsov, Sebastian Kolosky (Utrecht String Quartet) and Prunella Pacey (Allegri String Quartet), as well as receiving masterclasses from Gregor Sigl (Artemis Quartet) and François Guye (Quatuor Schumann).
+They have received masterclasses from Eberhard Feltz, Oliver Wille (Kuss Quartet), the Diotima Quartet, Marc Danel (Danel Quartet) and Gregor Sigl (Artemis Quartet).

-With their name, the quartet would like to honour Frieda Belinfante, who was a cellist and the first professional female conductor in Europe.
+With their name, the quartet would like to honour Frieda Belinfante, being a cellist and the first professional female conductor in Europe.
 Her sincerity, perseverance and fervour, in music as well as in other aspects of her life, form a magnificent source of inspiration.